UPPMAX/HPC-python/docs/day2/install_packages.rst

    - You can install Python packages as a user with the ``pip install --user <package>[==<version>]``.
    - The ``pip`` command will look after available *valid* dependencies already seen or install them on the fly.
-   - You can load package modules to help minimizing new instalaltions of dependencies.
+   - You can load package modules to help minimizing new installations of dependencies.

-      - Then you need to load that package module eggverytime you need the "main" package.
+      - Then you need to load that package module everytime you need the "main" package.

 Exercise
 --------